-For South Asians, no platform like this previously existed, meaning it was an opportunity to set the benchmark for this service.
+For South Asians, no platform like this has previously existed, meaning it was an opportunity to set the benchmark for this service.
 We wanted to re-imagine therapy as a source of hope and positivity, not sorrow and illness.
-This pushed us to explore what a new positive therapy directory could really be, while delivering a clear and simple proposition.
+This pushed us to explore what a new positive therapy directory could really be while delivering a clear and simple proposition.

 Creating a link to South Asian culture whilst avoiding stereotypical imagery was vital so we paired a contemporary colour palette with quirky and relatable illustrations which, most importantly of all, featured Brown people engaging in therapy and wellness activities in a positive way.

-The South Asian Therapists Logo type is strong and assertive, featuring a smoking curve on the letters to build subtle cues of positivity.
+The South Asian Therapists logo type is strong and assertive, featuring a smoking curve on the letters to build subtle cues of positivity.
 This shape informs the dynamic curves that create a warm uplifting architecture across the brand.
 It’s paired up with an italic font to allow emphasis on keywords and softness where required.

 “Within South Asian communities there are many cultural nuances that Western practitioners could miss or not fully understand, creating misalignment between client and practitioner.
 At KISS we supported Raj in creating a credible, approachable and empowering brand.
 It was important that SAT’s offering was made as clear as possible through the typographic and illustrative treatment of the brand, ensuring it was underpinned with a sense of uplifting positivity.”

 The brand voice talks to consumers about their pain points around their present therapy experience such as being misunderstood or having to spend more time explaining their culture.
-The language also addresses how therapy can help by using niche reference to experiences such as living with extended family members, reinforcing the relevance of finding mental health support.
+The language also addresses how therapy can help by using niche references to experiences such as living with extended family members, reinforcing the relevance of finding mental health support.